Wine Harbour, Nova Scotia

-Wine Harbour is a community located in Guyborough County along the Eastern Shore of Nova Scotia.
+Wine Harbour is a community in the Canadian province of Nova Scotia, located in Guysborough County.

-Natural setting

-Wine Harbour is a rural area located on the east side of the harbour of the same name on the eastern shore of Nova Scotia.
-This shore is studded with bays and inlets.

 Climate

 The presence of the Atlantic Ocean gives the area a semi-maritime climate with a delay of seasons as compared with inland areas; however, frequent offshore winds bring continental-type weather with winter cold and summer heat.
 In late summer and fall, the area can be threatened by hurricanes or their extratropical remnants.

 Geology, soils and vegetation

 The bedrock is quartzite, which is almost entirely silicon dioxide with little more than trace amounts of nutrient-bearing minerals; consequently, the soils are infertile.
 They are also so stony as to be non-arable.
-The dominant soil, a Gleyed Humo-Ferric Podzol under the Canadian system of soil classification, is mapped as the Danesville Series.
+The dominant soil, a Gleyed Podzol, is mapped as the Danesville Series over most parts of the community; the higher, better-drained western side has Orthic Podzol development and is mapped as Halifax Series.
 Somewhat stunted but well-exploited forests of black spruce, white spruce, tamarack and balsam fir alternate with treeless barrens and peat bogs.
 Pitcher plants and sundews are abundant in the bogs.
 The introduced white poplar is escaping from cultivation.
 Many other exotic plant species remain confined to residents' gardens, often in raised beds or even discarded automobile tires to avoid the stones.
 Seaweed, available at local beaches, is a very popular compost material.